 In the woods outside Cortona is a peaceful Franciscan convent called the Convento delle Celle or Convent of the cells.
 Saint Francis founded the monastery in the early 13th century, preaching here in 1211.
 Inside the convent is the spartan cell with a stone bed and wooden pillow used by Francis.
 From the convent there are good views of the valley below.

 06 of 10

-Greccio - the First Christmas Crib
+Greccio: The First Christmas Crib

 07 of 10

 La Foresta and the Sacred Valley

 In addition to Greccio and La Foresta, Francis visited other parts of the Rieti Valley and it's sometimes called the Sacred Valley.
-The Saint Francis Walk, an 80 kilometer walk, is a pilgrimage walk along paths used by Francis that includes eight stops important to Francis.
+The Saint Francis Walk, an 80-kilometer walk, is a pilgrimage walk along paths used by Francis that includes eight stops important to Francis.

-The Basilica of Saint John Lateran is Rome's cathedral and during the 13th century the adjoining Lateran palace was the home to the Popes.
+The Basilica of Saint John Lateran is Rome's cathedral and during the 13th century, the adjoining Lateran palace was the home to the Popes.
 It is here that St. Francis persuaded Pope Innocent III to give permission to begin the Franciscan Order.
-Also in Rome is the 13th century San Francesco d'Assisi a Ripa Church, the site of a hospice for travelers where Francis stayed during while he was in Rome.Continue to 9 of 11 below.
+Also in Rome is the 13th century San Francesco d'Assisi a Ripa Church, the site of a hospice for travelers where Francis stayed during while he was in Rome.Continue to 9 of 10 below.

-Gubbio is a well-preserved medieval hill town in Umbria where Francis lived for awhile.
+Gubbio is a well-preserved medieval hill town in Umbria where Francis lived for a while.
 It's here that Saint Francis made peace with a wolf that was bothering the people of Gubbio.
 According to the story, after Francis tamed the wolf, the wolf lived peacefully with the people of Gubbio for two years until he died of old age.

 10 of 10

-Isola Maggiore - Lake Trasimeno
+Isola Maggiore, Lake Trasimeno